Joav BarEl: Legacy

-A collection of the artist's work is held at the Information Center for Israeli Art in the Israel Museum, Jerusalem, and at the BarEl-Baly family collections.
+A collection of his work is held at the Information Center for Israeli Art in the Israel Museum, Jerusalem, and in the BarEl-Baly family collections.

-In October 2004, the first retrospective exhibition of BarEl's work was held at the Tel Aviv Museum of Art.
-Alongside the exhibition, the museum published a selection of his critical, pedagogical, and theoretical writings in the book Between Sobriety and Innocence – On Plastic Arts in the 1960s in Tel Aviv (2004).
+In October 2004, a retrospective exhibition of BarEl's work was held at the Tel Aviv Museum of Art.
+The museum also published a selection of his critical, pedagogical, and theoretical writings in Between Sobriety and Innocence – On Plastic Arts in the 1960s in Tel Aviv (2004).